mrjhonyvidal/mrjhonyvidal.github.io/hire-me.md

 ---
   I'm a **fullstack web and mobile developer** with 5 years of experience developing intranet systems and websites.

-  Focus on clean code, good usability and respect deadlines.
+  With focus on clean code, good usability and respect deadlines.

   Do you need a hand in developing a new project or make a small fix in your App?